 People can be injured while playing sports, but you don’t have to be an athlete or bicyclist to be injured accidentally.
 For example, you can also be injured if you trip and fall while walking or slip in the shower.

 The truth is that anyone can be impacted by an unexpected injury.
-Accident insurance helps ease the financial burden by providing a payout.
+Accident insurance can help ease the financial burden by providing a payout.
 That way, you can focus on recovering instead of worrying about how you’ll pay your medical bills.

 What is not covered under an accident insurance policy?

-• Accident insurance does not typically provide coverage for illnesses like heart disease, cancer or stroke.
-It provides coverage for accidental injuries.
+- Accident insurance does not typically provide coverage for illnesses like heart disease, cancer or stroke.

-• Accident insurance may not cover certain injuries that are the result of reckless activity, criminal action or intentional self-injury.
-See your policy for exclusions.
+- Accident insurance may not cover certain injuries resulting from reckless activity, criminal action or intentional self-injury.
+Talk to your insurance broker to review your policy for exclusions.

 Do you need accident insurance when you have health insurance?

-This means that about half of all workers are enrolled in plans with high deductibles.
 If they’re healthy, they may be fine with the high deductible, especially if it means that the premium is relatively low.
 But what happens if their good health turns unexpectedly?
-An accident can strike anyone, no matter how healthy they are, and when it strikes someone with a high deductible, a financial disaster might follow the medical disaster.
+An accident can strike anyone, no matter how healthy they are and when it strikes someone with a high deductible, a financial disaster might follow the medical disaster.

-In 2021, a plan that provides self-only coverage must have an annual deductible that is not less than $1,400 in order to meet the IRS’s definition of a high-deductible health plan.
+According to the U.S. Office of Personnel Management (OPM), in 2021, a plan that provides self-only coverage must have an annual deductible that is not less than $1,400 to meet the IRS’s definition of a high-deductible health plan.
 For a plan that provides family coverage, the deductible must not be less than $2,800.
 The annual out-of-pocket maximum is $7,000 for self-only coverage and $14,000 for family coverage.

 When out-of-network charges result in surprise bills, the costs can be even higher.